nclbiagio/ncl-blog/content/posts/black-cat-post-mortem.md

 These clouds aren’t images — I built them entirely with **particles**, which was way harder than I expected.
 Getting the look right, making them feel animated and floaty... it was a real challenge, but also one of the parts I learned the most from.

 You can **play the game here:** 👉 [https://js13kgames.com/2025/games/the-black-cross-cat](https://js13kgames.com/2025/games/the-black-cross-cat)

+> 🧪 **Nota:** TThe Black Cross-Cat is still very much a prototype!
+Some mechanics — like what happens when a cat hits the car while it’s not moving — still need improvement: the cat shouldn’t actually die or trigger a dramatic death animation in that specific situation, even though the player should still get a penalty.

 ---